aimat-lab/ML4pXRDs/README.md

 ### Pre-simulate patterns for testing
 If you want to run your own ML experiments, you need to generate your own dataset from the ICSD that contains the required simulated diffractograms and crystals.
-They are needed to test the accuracy of the ML models.
+This is needed to test the accuracy of the ML models.

 In order to generate a dataset, a license for the ICSD database is needed.
 If you have the license and downloaded the database, you need to first simulate